SWI-Prolog/swipl-devel/CMAKE.md

 ### Debian based Linux systems (`.deb` or `.rpm`)

-The following commands create  `swipl-<version>-<nr>.<cpu>.deb/rpm` file with  SWI-Prolog  to  be  installed  in  /usr.
+The  following  commands  create  `swipl-<version>-<nr>.<cpu>.deb/rpm` file with SWI-Prolog to be installed in `/usr`.
 The process creates a monolithic  installer for  a particular  configuration of  SWI-Prolog.
 This  is  *not*  what  is   typically  used  to  create  packages  for distributions.
 Distro  package maintainers  are referred  to _Modular packages for Linux_  below.
-The procedure here is intended to create  custom Debian packages for in-house deployment.
+The procedure here is  intended to create custom packages for in-house deployment.

-    cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=/usr -G Ninja ..
+    cmake -DCMAKE_BUILD_TYPE=PGO -DCMAKE_INSTALL_PREFIX=/usr -G Ninja ..
     ninja
-    cpack -G DEB
+    cpack

-for generating an RPM, use  `cpack  -G   RPM`.
-The  cmake configure run selects a default packager depending on  the availability of the package installer `apt` (assuming DEB) or `dnf` (assuming RPM).
+The `cmake` configure run selects  a default packager depending on the availability of  the package installer  `apt` (assuming DEB)  or `dnf` (assuming RPM).
+The packager can  be selected explicitly using `cpack -G DEB` or `cpack -G RPM`

 #### Modular packages for Linux